Serena Williams's early career: Wimbledon Championships

-Williams next event is the Wimbledon Championships, Williams's first round opponent is Laura Golarsa and won in two sets with a break lead in each.
+Williams next event was the Wimbledon Championships, Williams's first round opponent was Laura Golarsa and won in two sets with a break lead in each.
 Williams then faced Mirjana Lučić in the next round and dominated losing only three games, including a bagel in the second set.
 In the third round, Williams faced Spaniard Virginia Ruano Pascual and was down by a set and just won a game after losing the first four in the first set, when she retired due to leg injury, however after the match, Williams said that she could have finished the match.

 She and sister Venus were supposed to compete in doubles, but withdrew before their first round match against Naoko Kijimuta and Nana Smith.

 Williams once again played in the Mixed Doubles, but this time partnering Belorussian Max Mirnyi.
 In their first match, they faced Cătălina Cristea and Geoff Grant winning by a breadstick and a tie-break.
 In their next matches, they were pushed to three sets, coming back from a set down against the teams of Lindsay Davenport and Brian MacPhie, and Nathalie Tauziat and Daniel Nestor.
-In the quarterfinals they faced the Australian team of Kristine Kunce and Sandon Stolle and won in three dropping the second set.
+In the quarterfinals, they faced the Australian team of Kristine Kunce and Sandon Stolle and won in three dropping the second set.
 In the following match they defeated the Dutch team of Caroline Vis and Paul Haarhuis and for the third time came back from a set down.
 In the final they faced Mirjana Lučić and Mahesh Bhupathi and won in straight sets, losing four games in both sets.
 This win gave both Williams and Mirnyi their first slam title.